 Target Sprint combines middle distance running and air rifle shooting.
 Target Sprint is frequently practiced as a young person's sports discipline where competitors must be both capable shooters and in good physical condition.
 International rules also provide categories for seniors (ages 46-55) and older seniors (senior II, ages 56 and older).
 In a Target Sprint event, athletes run 400 m loops that start and end at a 10 m Air Rifle shooting range.
 Rifles are placed in a gun rack at the range while athletes run.
 After running one loop, the athletes pick up their rifles, go to their assigned firing points to shoot at their targets.
 Targets have five hit/miss knock-down plates.
-Athletes cannot start running again until all five targets have been hit.
 Athletes have a maximum of 15 shots to hit the 5 targets.
-If after 15 shots, all targets are not hit, the athlete must wait seconds in a penalty box for each missed target.
+If after 15 shots, all targets are not hit, the athlete must wait 15 seconds in a penalty box for each missed target.
 After the first shooting series, the athletes run another 400 m loop and then shoot a second series of five shots.
-After hitting all five targets (or 15 servina second penalties for missed targets) the athletes run a third 400 m loop to the Athlete finish line. rankings are determined by the total time it takes for them to complete the event with 1,200 m of running and 10 knockdown targets.
+After hitting all five targets (or serving 15 second penalties for missed targets) the athletes run a third 400 m loop to the finish line.
+Athlete rankings are determined by the total time it takes for them to complete the event with 1,200 m of running and 10 knock-down targets.